zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuremonitoragent/_index.md

 description: >
 ---

-## Deploy Azure Monitor Agent (AMA) on Azure Arc Linux and Windows servers
+## Deploy the Azure Monitor Agent (AMA) on Azure Arc-enabled servers

 The following Jumpstart scenario will guide you on how to deploy the [Azure Monitor Agent (AMA)](https://docs.microsoft.com/azure/azure-monitor/agents/azure-monitor-agent-overview) as an extension on your Azure Arc-enabled servers.